aws-samples/semantic-image-search-for-articles/README.md

 6. You submit an article or some text via the UI
 7. Another Lambda function calls Amazon Comprehend to detect any names in the text as potential celebrities
 8. The function then summarizes the text to get the pertinent points from the article Using Titan Text G1 - Express
-9. The function generates an embedding of the summarized article using the Titan multi-modal model.
+9. The function generates an embedding of the summarized article using the Titan multimodal model.
 10. The function then searches OpenSearch Service image index for images matching the celebrity name and the k-nearest neighbors for the vector using cosine similarity, using Exact k-NN with scoring script.
 11. Amazon CloudWatch and AWS X-Ray give you observability into the end-to-end workflow to alert you of any issues.